pivotal-mea-pa/qnb-workshop/dotnet-core-tdd-concourse-cf/net-core-app/delegating-data-responsibility.en.md

 **Previous:** [Making the App Asynchronous](../making-the-app-asynchronous)

 In the previous sections, we setup a bare-bones controller that simply returned a constructed list of notes from its endpoint.
 We want to get our app to the point where it can create and retrieve records.
-Soon a means to store said records will make sense, but for the moment, let's consider the responsibilities of a our controller.
+Soon a means to store said records will make sense, but for the moment, let's consider the responsibilities of our controller.

 We communicate with our controller through our REST endpoints (currently only parameterless `GET` is available).
 A list of `Note` is expected back.
 Our controller should not need to know exactly how our data is being stored or even where.
 All it should really know is how to communicate with something that can handle records for us.
 That something should encapsulate the knowledge of how to manage data.
 This sort of pattern is called the **Repository Pattern**.
 In this guide, we will also be employing a service to communicate with the repository and process any input/output as needed.

 ***

 Let's extract methods for data access.
 Start by creating the interface for our repository.
-Make a new directory, `Repositories` and add a new file, `NoteRepository.cs` with the following interface:
+Make a new directory, `Repositories` and add a new interface, `INoteRepository`:
 ```c#
 public interface INoteRepository
 {
     Task<IEnumerable<Note>> GetNotesAsync();
 }
 ```
-and initial implementation of said interface:
+and initial implementation of said interface, the class `NoteRepository`:
 ```c#
 public class NoteRepository : INoteRepository
 {